WICG/compression-dictionary-transport/README.md

 This prevents passive resources, like images, from using the dictionary fetch as a side-channel for sending information.

 ## Cache/CDN considerations
-Any caches between the server and the client will need to be able to support `Vary` on both `Accept-Encoding` and `sec-available-dictionary`, otherwise the responses will be either corrupt (in the case of serving a dictionary-compressed resource with the wrong dictionary) or ineffective (serving a non-dictionary-compressed resource when dictionary compression was possible).
+Any caches between the server and the client will need to be able to support `Vary` on both `Accept-Encoding` and `Available-Dictionary`, otherwise the responses will be either corrupt (in the case of serving a dictionary-compressed resource with the wrong dictionary) or ineffective (serving a non-dictionary-compressed resource when dictionary compression was possible).

 Any middle-boxes in the request flow will also need to support the dictionary-compressed content-encoding, either by passing it through unmodified or by managing the appropriate dictionaries and compressed resources.

-## Open Questions

-1. Should there be a way to delete dictionaries deeper in the tree? e.g. `/dictionary` wants to replace `/dir1/xxx/dictionary2`.
-Otherwise the specificity rules will pick dictionary2 until it is purged from cache.

 ## Examples